How Long Is 80 Inches? A full breakdown to Understanding Measurement

 -

 Furniture Design and Manufacturing: As mentioned earlier, the width of a king-size bed is often around 80 inches.
 This measurement is vital in designing and manufacturing beds, as well as related furniture.
-The length of sofas or other large furniture pieces might also utilize this measurement.
+The length of sofas or other large furniture pieces might also apply this measurement.

 -